huaminghuangtw/Evergreen-Notes/Permanent-Notes/Lateral Thinking.md

 ---

 Reality is largely negotiable.
-If you stress-test the boundaries and experiment with the “impossibles,” you'll quickly discover that most limitations are a fragile collection of socially reinforced rules you can choose to break at any time.
+If you stress-test the boundaries and experiment with the “impossibles,” you’ll quickly discover that most limitations are a fragile collection of socially reinforced rules you can choose to break at any time.

 ---